-Fisheries which fail to demonstrate consistent progress along the FAP timeline will be suspended from the IP as described above, and following the procedures in the MarinTrust Quality Control Manual.
-A suspended fishery may be re-instated to the Improver Programme if it meets the requirements of the Condition(s) which resulted in its suspension within 6 months of the suspension (dependent upon continuing to meet any other requirements, such as surveillance assessments).
+FIPs which fail to demonstrate consistent progress along the FAP timeline will be suspended from the IP as described above, and following the procedures in the MarinTrust Quality Control System (doc.
+A5 here).
+A suspended FIP may be re-instated to the Improver Programme if it meets the requirements of the Condition(s) which resulted in its suspension within 6 months of the suspension (dependent upon continuing to meet any other requirements, such as surveillance assessments).
 Re-instated fisheries must adhere to the original improvement timeline.

-Any fishery which is unable to meet the Conditions within 6 months of suspension will be fully removed from the Improver Programme.
-A suspended fishery not able to make the appropriate changes in the 6 month probation period due to extenuating factors (i.e. factors beyond the control of the applicants such as natural phenomenon) may apply to the Application Committee for a time extension to make these improvements.
-The Application Committee will have the final say on whether to grant this extension or not.
-A suspended fishery will be eligible to re-apply via the standard IP application process no less than 1 year after the initial suspension.
-Such fisheries will be subjected to additional scrutiny by the initial assessment team, peer reviewer, and Application Committee, and may be required to demonstrate that they are able to meet the Conditions of their previous accepted status before they are re-admitted.
-Upon re-acceptance, fisheries may not receive additional time on top of the original FAP timeline.
+Any FIP which is unable to meet the Conditions within 6 months of suspension will be fully removed from the Improver Programme.
+A suspended fishery not able to make the appropriate changes in the 6 month probation period due to extenuating factors (i.e. factors beyond the control of the applicants such as natural phenomenon) may apply to the IPAC for a time extension to make these improvements.
+The IPAC will have the final say on whether to grant this extension or not.
+A suspended fishery will be eligible to reapply via the standard IP application process no less than 1 year after the initial suspension.
+Such FIPs will be subjected to additional scrutiny by the initial assessment team, peer reviewer, and IPAC, and may be required to demonstrate that they are able to meet the Conditions of their previous accepted status before they are re-admitted.
+Upon re-acceptance, FIPs may not receive additional time on top of the original FAP timeline.

-FAP changes
+8.6 FAP changes

-Changes to the FAP may be necessary while the fishery is in the MarinTrust Improver Programme.
+Changes to the FAP may be necessary while the FIP is in the MarinTrust Improver Programme.
 Changes may be required to reflect new information (e.g. an improved understanding of the catch composition, new information on discarding, the results of an ecosystem analysis, or an updated understanding of stock structure); changes may also be needed to reflect components of the FAP progressing faster or more slowly than anticipated.
 In some cases these changes may form a planned component of the FAP, particularly in fisheries which enter the Improver Programme as data-limited fisheries.

-Changes to the FAP should be made through a process of collaboration between the surveillance assessment team and the IP fishery similar to that described earlier in this document for the initial drafting of the FAP.
-Any changes must be highlighted in the next scheduled surveillance report and subsequently approved by both the peer reviewer and the MarinTrust IP Application Committee.
+Changes to the FAP should be made through a process of collaboration between the surveillance assessment team and the FIP similar to that described earlier in this document for the initial drafting of the FAP.
+Any changes must be highlighted in the next scheduled surveillance report and subsequently approved by both the peer reviewer and the MarinTrust IPAC.

-Should there be legislative changes that may impact an accepted FIP (in terms of scope and/or improvement actions), the applicant is responsible for informing MarinTrust as soon as it becomes aware of such information.
+Note: Should there be legislative changes that may impact an accepted FIP (in terms of scope and/or improvement actions), the applicant is responsible for informing MarinTrust as soon as it becomes aware of such information.
 The applicant must also adapt their FIP documentation to comply with such legislation changes and submit them to MarinTrust in a timely manner.

-FAP Extensions
+8.7 FAP Extensions

-This section outlines the potential scenarios that may result in a MarinTrust Improver Programme Applicant requiring additional time to complete their FIP and provides guidance for the conditions attached to such extensions.
-All extension requests will be at the discretion of the Improver Programme Application Committee (IPAC) and will only be granted if the fishery can demonstrate that continuous improvement and previous commitments have been made over the course of the Fishery Action Plan (FAP).
+This section outlines the potential scenarios that may result in a MarinTrust Improver Programme Accepted FIP requiring additional time to complete their FAP and provides guidance for the conditions attached to such extensions.
+All extension requests will be at the discretion of the IPAC and will only be granted if the fishery can demonstrate that continuous improvement and previous commitments have been made over the course of the FAP.